All Posts

 A Helpful Guide To Sources Of Natural Dye

 If you would like to learn more about the colours you can get from dye plants or sources of natural colour, take a look at ‘The Guide To Natural Colour & Plant Dyes‘ ebook.
 This comprehensive download will give you access to 200+ dye plants, detailed by plant type & colour.
 Cost: €18.
+This guide will provide you with many more examples of natural dye sources, many of which may surprise you!

 Whenever you go from here, I wish you colourful adventures ahead! x Kathryn